LearnOnDemandSystems/docs/lod/terminal-access.md

 - Support ESX open-vm-tools.
 - A running SSH server on the VM.

-For more information about how SSH works, and instructions on setting up an SSH server, click [here](https://www.tecmint.com/install-openssh-server-in-linux/).

 ## Installation

 1. **For VMs hosted on Hyper-V**